SelimChraibi/AsynchronousIterativeAlgorithms.jl/README.md

 end
 ```

-Now let's test our algorithm on a linear regression problem (LRMSE).
+Now let's test our algorithm on a linear regression problem with mean squared error loss (LRMSE).
 This problem must be **compatible with your algorithm**.
 In this example, it means providing attributes `n` and `m` (dimension of the regressor and number of points), and the method `∇f(x::Vector{Float64}, i::Int64)` (gradient of the linear regression loss on the ith data point)

 ```julia
 @everywhere begin